 Some snows and amelanistics can have bright yellow saddles, and show a greenish cast in the areas where the black borders exist on normal cornsnakes.
 Some breeders have enhanced this trait through selective breeding.
 These are dubbed "pink and green" snows.
-They are sometimes referred to as "bubblegum" snows, although the "bubblegum" term can cause confusion because a line of hybrids is also referred to as "bubblegum."
+They are sometimes referred to as "bubblegum" snows, although a line of ratsnake hybrids is also called "bubblegum."